Naiades

 How is it solving the problem?

-The Naiades project aims to create a set of »plug and play« solutions.
-By simply »plugging in« data source(s), water utilities gain the access to the »play«, meaning, a series of services that will complement the tools water utilities are using to tackle water-related problems.
+The Naiades project endeavours to create a set of “plug and play” solutions.
+By simply “plugging in” data sources, water utilities can gain access to the “play”, a range of services that complement existing tools for addressing water-related challenges.

-Next to the »plug-and-play« services, IRCAI, within Naiades, is developing a »Water Observatory« (WO), a website, monitoring water related events.
-WO enables insights into water related issues through data analysis and AI and is built for water experts and the general public.
+In addition to the “plug-and-play” services, IRCAI, as part of Naiades, is actively developing a “Water Observatory” (WO) website, a platform that monitors water-related events worldwide.
+The Water Observatory facilitates insights into water-related issues through data analysis and AI, catering to both water experts and the general public.

-What is the logic of the data in the project?
+What is the Logic of the Data of the Project?

-Naiades is basing its services on a diverse data sources: (*) data, accumulated by data water utilities through their sensors (*) weather data obtained through national agencies / weather stations (*) various public water-related data sources (*) several proprietary data sources (in relation to Water Observatory).
+Naiades is basing its services on a diverse set of data sources: (*) data accumulated from water utilities through their sensors (*) weather data obtained through national weather agencies / weather stations (*) various public water-related data sources (*) and several proprietary data sources (in relation to the Water Observatory).

-The city of Alicante, Braila nad Carouge are Naiades pilots and are providing majority of data for Naiades services.
-Weather data are obtained partly through pilots (weather stations) and partly through weather national agencies.
-Water Observatory is based on (local&global) public data sources and several proprietary data sources and services.
+The cities of Alicante, Braila, and Carouge serve as Naiades pilots, contributing the majority of the data for Naiades services.
+Weather data is sourced partly through pilots (weather stations) and partly through national weather agencies.
+The Water Observatory relies on a combination of local and global public data sources, along with several proprietary data sources and services.

 Tangible results